Everything Vibrators: Your Complete Guide To Personal Pleasure

 The feeling is nearly indescribable…but once you experience it you’ll understand the fervor for a good clit stimulator.

-Other types of clit-sucking motorized toys fit over the clit — either with light pressure or not touching it at all — and attach with a suckling sensation.
+Other types of clit-sucking motorized toys fit over the clit — either with light pressure or not touching it at all — and attach with a suckling sensation, like the rose toy.

 Within this style, some may also have flickering parts in the middle to mimic a real tongue.